funvill/funvill.github.io/_posts/2008-06-06-how-to-make-a-cminmaxavg-class.md

 ---
-title: How to make a CMinMaxAvg class
+title: "How to make a CMinMaxAvg class"
 date: 2008-06-06 13:21:00
+categories:
+- Development
-categories: Development Tips
+- Tips
+slug: how-to-make-a-cminmaxavg-class

 ---

 I got asked how to create a simple averaging class.
 If you where feeling smart you could enhance this class in to a template class for a object that has the =,+,&gt;,&lt; operator.
 But I'm feeling lazy today.
 <pre>class CMinMaxAvg